AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-config.md

 * HostedFieldsConfig
 * SmartButtonsConfig

-Each implementation contains objects with specific attributes for each of tthese payment methods.
+Each implementation contains objects with specific attributes for each of these payment methods.

 ### `ApplePayConfig` attributes